lorensr/apollo-accounts/client/README.md

 Gets the login tokens from LocalStorage, or if the `accessToken` is expired, refreshes it (i.e. gets a new `accessToken` from the server using the `refreshToken`).

-If it returns `null`, the `refreshToken` is expired, and the user must login again.
+If it returns `null`, either:
+- The `refreshToken` is expired, and the user must login again.
+- There are no tokens, either because no one has logged in from this client, or they've cleared their LocalStorage.

+If you'd like to be able to determine who last logged in to a particular client on page load, you can, during a previous session, save whatever part of the user data (from [`getUser()`](#getuser)) you want in LocalStorage.

 ### logout